 This degree will provide you with access to a wide range of career pathways in the construction industry.
 Opportunities include building and construction management, contract administration, site management, facilities management, building services, quantity surveying, property development, project management, cost management and general management.
 The skill sets obtained in this degree may also be applied to related sectors such as civil engineering and mining.
 Graduates will be equipped with a comprehensive knowledge of sustainable development, and will be able to seek work anywhere in Australia or around the world.

 Graduates of this degree are internationally recognised by the Royal Institution of Chartered Surveyors (RICS) as well as the Chartered Institute of Building (CIOB).
-They are also nationally accredited with the Australian Institute of Quantity Surveyors (AIQS), and meets the educational requirement set by the Queensland Building and Construction Commission (QBCC) for the granting of an Open Builders Licence.
+They are also nationally accredited with the Australian Institute of Quantity Surveyors (AIQS), and meets the educational requirement* set by the Queensland Building and Construction Commission (QBCC) for the granting of an Open Builders License.